mas-cli/mas/README.md

 </summary>

-All the commands in this section require you to be logged into an Apple Account in the Mac App Store.
+All the commands in this section require you to be logged into an Apple Account in the App Store.

-> Depending on your Apple Account settings, you might need to re-authenticate yourself in the Mac App Store to perform a
+> Depending on your Apple Account settings, you might need to re-authenticate yourself in the App Store to perform a
-> get, install, lucky, or update, even if you are already signed in to an Apple Account in the Mac App Store.
+> get, install, lucky, or update, even if you are already signed in to an Apple Account in the App Store.

 <details>
 <summary>